 Some customers have used Geckoboard Lite to test run Geckoboard before buying additional hardware.

-To keep your customized dashboard, you'll need to revert back to the old layout.
+If you rely on Geckoboard Lite, you'll need to revert back to the old layout.

 To get the best experience, we recommend displaying your dashboards on TVs using the ASUS Chromebit, but we understand you might want to see how they look like before buying additional hardware.
 Geckoboard Lite is a great way to achieve that.
 Through Geckoboard Lite you can easily have a first experience whilst on your free trial or when iterating and designing a new dashboard.
 Let's face it, pretty much all new TVs have a browser nowadays.